angellgunn/alternate-silversurfer/content/b-o-c.md

 notwithstanding the different backgrounds of the two processes.
 It is only for the observer that there is any ambiguity in a linguistic interaction that he observes; this is because he has no access to the context in which it occurs.
-The sentence, \'They are flying planes,\' is unambiguous for both interlocutors, regardless of the subsequent behavior which it originates in each of them; for the observer, however, who wants to predict the course of the ensuing interactions, it is ambiguous.
+The sentence, 'They are flying planes,' is unambiguous for both interlocutors, regardless of the subsequent behavior which it originates in each of them; for the observer, however, who wants to predict the course of the ensuing interactions, it is ambiguous.

-\(6) If one considers linguistic interactions as orienting interactions it is apparent that it is not possible to separate, functionally, semantics and syntax, however separable they may seem in their *description* by the observer.
+(6) If one considers linguistic interactions as orienting interactions it is apparent that it is not possible to separate, functionally, semantics and syntax, however separable they may seem in their *description* by the observer.
 This is true for two reasons:

-:   *(a)* A sequence of communicative *descriptions* (words in our case)
+> *(a)* A sequence of communicative *descriptions* (words in our case)
-    must be expected to cause in the orientee a sequence of successive orientations in his cognitive domain, each arising from the state left by the previous one. \'They are flying planes\' clearly illustrates this; each successive word orients the listener to a particular interaction in his cognitive domain that is relevant in a particular manner (apparent in the conduct it generates) that
+    must be expected to cause in the orientee a sequence of successive orientations in his cognitive domain, each arising from the state left by the previous one.
+'They are flying planes' clearly illustrates this; each successive word orients the listener to a particular interaction in his cognitive domain that is relevant in a particular manner (apparent in the conduct it generates) that